To enter and stay in Germany legally, foreigners usually require a residence title, such as a visa or residence permit.

 The procedure is divided into four consecutive steps: initial registration, assignment to a place of residence (in case of social benefit receipt), registration of the residential address at the place of destination, and application for a residence permit.

-Foreigners Third-country nationals, who resided in Ukraine on February 24, 2022, and Ukrainian nationals who had a domicile or habitual residence in Ukraine on February 24, 2022 but who were temporarily absent from Ukraine on that date, are exempt from the requirement of a residence document until May 31, 2023.
+Foreigners Third-country nationals, who resided in Ukraine on 24 February 2022, and Ukrainian nationals who had a domicile or habitual residence in Ukraine on 24 February 2022 but who were temporarily absent from Ukraine on that date, are exempt from the requirement of a residence document for the first entry to Germany until 4 March 2024.

-For the entire EU and thus also for Germany, at least the following regulation applies: Ukrainian citizens can stay freely in the EU or move within the EU with a biometric passport for 90 days (combined for all Schengen countries).
+For the entire EU and thus also for Germany the following regulation applies: Ukrainian citizens can stay freely in the EU or move within the EU with a biometric passport for 90 days (combined for all Schengen countries).

 However, latest from the moment that war refugees from Ukraine ask for state support in Germany in the form of accommodation, care or social benefits, registration is required.
 To be registered and receive government support, contact a reception center in your district.

 When you register, if you are claiming social benefits, you will also be told where in Germany you should initially live.
 This assignment is necessary so that individual cities do not have the whole burden of providing for war refugees.